|

 Childright

-Worldwide is an e-initiative of Nobel Laureates,
+Worldwide is an e-initiative of Nobel

-sexual exploitation of children. |
+child slavery and sexual exploitation of children. |

-CRIN - Child Rights Information Network is
+CRIN - Child Rights Information

-a global network that disseminates information about the Convention on the
+Network is a global network that disseminates

-Rights of the Child and child rights amongst non-governmental organizations
+information about the Convention on the Rights of the Child and child rights

-(NGOs), United Nations agencies, inter-governmental organization (IGOs),
+amongst non-governmental organizations (NGOs), United Nations agencies,

-educational institutions, and other child rights experts.
-The Coordinating
+inter-governmental organization (IGOs), educational institutions, and other

-Unit is based in |
+child rights experts.
+The Coordinating Unit is based in |

-Coalition Against Trafficking in
+Coalition Against

-its forms, especially prostitution and trafficking in women and children, in
+exploitation in all its forms, especially prostitution and trafficking in

-particular girls. |
+women and children, in particular girls. |

-CAST - Coalition to Abolish Slavery and Trafficking
+- Coalition to Abolish Slavery and Trafficking

 is a multi-ethnic human rights organization whose mission is to assist